|Nutrition Facts (per serving)|

 This easy onion soup is a classic French recipe with the ooey-gooey bread and cheese topping.
-In this version, condensed beef broth gives it lots of flavors.
+In this version, condensed beef broth gives the soup its bold flavor.
 If the broth tastes too strong, add some water.
 Or use a good quality homemade or store-bought beef stock, preferably low sodium.
 You can always taste and add extra salt before the soup is ready to serve.

 If your soup bowls can stand the heat from the preheated broiler—sturdy stoneware, cast iron, or porcelain—you can broil the bread and cheese directly on the hot soup.